satyanarayan-rao/Trj2Shape/README.md

 The above command will take a **while** to finish (depending on the `.xtc` file size)!

+## Minimal scripting

+Extracting shape information from these snapshots requires a couple of steps which I've incorporated in minimum number of scripts to save I/O operations and diskspace.
+The script `generateLIS_and_DeleteCRV.sh` implements

 ## Running Curves

 [Curves](https://bisi.ibcp.fr/tools/curves_plus/)  is an algorithm for